2026 Village Board Meeting Minutes

 Bills:

-March 2026 bills were presented.
+April 2026 bills were presented.

 Visitor Participation

-See under Unity Christian School
+See under Old Business Unity School Zoning Report.

 PSC Engineering Report (Rodney Potts Reporting)